 Boys on pedestrian street on a fall getaway to Leavenworth, Wash.
 Credit: JiaYing Grygiel

-Leavenworth at Christmas sounds magical, but 2020 is really not the year we want to be elbowing through the crowds.
-And driving across the dark and snowy pass?
-Kids bundled in winter gear and needing to stop for a potty break?
-Add to that potentially very cold weather and the challenges for a holiday getaway to Leavenworth begin to pile up.
+Leavenworth at Christmas can be magical, but getting there is a bit tricky.
+You've got to drive across a dark and snowy mountain pass, kids bundled in winter gear and needing to stop for a potty break.
+Add to that the potential for crowds and very cold weather, and the challenges for a holiday getaway to Leavenworth begin to pile up.

-Instead, go now!
-The leaves are turning, and it’s a gorgeous drive over to our state’s little Bavarian-style village.
-Leavenworth is about a 2.5-hour drive from Seattle and this time of year, getting there is just as nice as the destination.
+Better idea?
+Go now!
+The leaves are ablaze in color, and it’s a gorgeous drive over to our state’s little Bavarian-style village.
+Leavenworth is about a 2.5-hour drive from Seattle, and this time of year, getting there is just as nice as the destination.
 Take Highway 2 over Stevens Pass to see forests of golden larches.
-(You can also reach Leavenworth via I-90 over Snoqualmie Pass, then north on Highway 97 over Blewett Pass.)
+(You can also reach Leavenworth via Interstate 90 over Snoqualmie Pass, then north on Highway 97 over Blewett Pass.)

-Our family has visited Leavenworth in the fall a couple of times before, and our recent trip was our first overnight since 2019.
-It felt so good to get away, even for a tiny overnight trip.
+Our family had visited Leavenworth in the fall a couple of times before, and our getaway in fall 2020 felt so good, even for a tiny overnight trip.
 My kids were thrilled to get to go swimming, and I was pretty excited to be somewhere with fresh sheets and towels and a hot breakfast that I didn't have to prepare.

 Like every time arriving in Leavenworth, we felt like we’d traveled much farther than just a few hours away.
 We felt plopped right into a charming (character version of) Europe.
 We saw sloped roofs with ornate trim, decorative crossbeams and lots of Gothic typeface.
 Even the local McDonald’s and Starbucks are Bavarian-style.

-Front Street, the main drag through downtown Leavenworth, is now closed off to cars.
+Front Street, the main drag through downtown Leavenworth, is now closed off to cars, to allow for plenty of social distancing.
 Picnic tables occupy parking spaces and outdoor seating for restaurants spills out into the street.
 It’s brilliant.
-I hope the town will make this welcoming, pedestrian-friendly change permanent.
+It looks like the town may make this welcoming, pedestrian-friendly change permanent.
+Let's hope.

-Pretty much everyone we saw wore masks, and with the main street closed, it was easy to spread out and keep our distance.
+Pretty much everyone we saw wore masks, and with the main street closed, it was easy to spread out and keep some distance.